 Equipment

-You’ll need a mixing bowl, baking sheet, parchment paper, measuring cups/spoons, and spoon.
+You’ll need a mixing bowl, baking sheet, parchment paper, measuring cups/spoons, and spoon or whisk for the yogurt drizzle.

 Refrigerator: Keep in an airtight container for up to 5 days.